carlosdavis/wordpress-plugins/add-to-any/README.txt

 1. Activate the plugin through the `Plugins` menu in WordPress

 == Frequently Asked Questions ==

-= How often is the list of services within the menu updated? =

-Constantly... and it's done automatically without having to upgrade.

 = Where are the options? =